SURYAS1306/xelron-assessment-1/part1_repository_analysis.md

 ### Method

-For each of the five candidate repositories I pulled the GitHub language statistics through the public REST API (`/repos/{owner}/{repo}/languages`) and combined them with the project README / `pyproject.toml` / `setup.py` to decide whether the project is *strictly* Python-primary (Python is the main language used to build and ship the product, not just one of several first-class languages).
+For each of the five candidate repositories, I checked the GitHub language statistics using the public REST API (`/repos/{owner}/{repo}/languages`) and combined that with information from the repository README and project configuration files such as `pyproject.toml` and `setup.py`.

+My goal was to determine whether Python was the main language used in the repository or whether the project was more of a multi-language platform.

-Threshold I used: a repository is treated as **Python-primary** when Python accounts for **≥ 80 % of the source bytes** and no other general-purpose language is co-equal in the build of the shipped product.
+For this assessment, I treated a repository as primarily Python-based when Python made up most of the codebase (roughly 80% or more) and no other major language played an equally important role in the core platform implementation.

 ### Language breakdown (bytes reported by GitHub)